nxp-mcuxpresso/mcux-sdk-examples/frdmkv11z/driver_examples/ftm/pwm_twochannel/readme.txt

 Overview
 ========
-The FTM pwm two channel Example project is a demonstration program that uses the KSDK software to generate a square pulse PWM on 2 channel to control the LED brightness.
+The FTM pwm two channel Example project is a demonstration program that uses the KSDK software to generate a square pulse PWM(24kHZ) on 2 channel to control the LED brightness.
+It sets up the FTM hardware block to output two edge-aligned PWM signals.
+The PWM dutycycles are periodically updated.
 - FTM generates a PWM with the increasing and decreasing duty cycle.
 - LED brightness is increasing and then dimming.
 This is a continuous process.
+The user should probe the FTM output with a oscilloscope to see the PWM.

 Toolchain supported
 ===================